girardcarillo/REST-guidlines/README.md

 ```
 should give you 11.0.3.

-4. Acivating the common installation of REST
+## Activating the common installation of REST

 ```
 source /pbs/throng/liquido/REST-for-physics/rest-framework/install/master/thisREST.sh